Get Ready to Swat Those Bugs and Up Your Development!

 Software Testing Tutorial

 You’d think that, due to their very nature, any tests carried out (be they on software or in school exam halls) would be checked and double-checked to the point of infallibility.
-Sadly, in both software development processes and academic settings, that’s just not the case
+Sadly, in both offshore software development processes and academic settings, that’s just not the case

 If Vader hadn’t already demonstrated, publishing updates to your software without testing for fear of mistakes just isn’t an option either.
 The solution to your doubts?
 You guessed it; our brand spanking new software testing tutorial.